-Hiking is more popular than ever this summer because it’s a great way to get outside and get some exercise while still social distancing.
+Hiking is more popular this summer because it’s a great way to get outside and exercise.

-Whether you’re planning a big hike to a major national park, or just trekking around locally, here’s what to wear hiking that’s both practical and cute.
+Whether you’re planning a big hike to a major national park or just trekking around locally, here’s how to dress to go hiking and some hiking outfits that are both practical and cute.

 1. Choose Moisture Wicking Clothes

-It can get pretty hot when you are trekking up those trails, and you are going to sweat a lot.
+It can get pretty hot when you are trekking up those trails, and you will sweat a lot.
 You’re best to wear loose, breathable clothes made from light materials that absorb sweat and dry fast.
-Polyester and nylon are great fabrics keep you feeling cool.
+Polyester and nylon are great fabrics that keep you feeling cool.
 This cute V-neck top, for example, is made from 100% polyester.

 Cotton is iffy.
-It keeps you cool when it’s hot and dry out, but otherwise, it tends to absorb a lot of moisture and dry slowly, which can lead to chaffing and discomfort.
+It keeps you cool when it’s hot and dries out, but otherwise, it tends to absorb a lot of moisture and dry slowly, which can lead to chaffing and discomfort.

 2. Wear Light Colors